 TALLAHASSEE, Fla. — In an Oct.
 23 holding, the Florida Supreme Court granted rehearing in a dispute over an appellate decision that reduced a $5.7 million compensatory damages award in an Engle progeny case to reflect a jury’s determination of comparative fault (Vickie McKeever, etc. v.
 Philip Morris USA, Inc., No. SC17-198, Fla.
 Sup.).

-SAN FRANCISCO — In what it deemed a case of first impression, the Ninth Circuit U.S. Court of Appeals on Aug.
-12 affirmed a Washington federal judge’s determination that a tribal manufacturer of tobacco products located on land held in trust by the United States is not entitled to an exemption from the federal tobacco excise tax (United States v.
+SAN FRANCISCO — The Ninth Circuit U.S. Court of Appeals on Oct.
+22 denied rehearing en banc of its affirmance of a Washington federal judge’s determination that a tribal manufacturer of tobacco products located on land held in trust by the United States is not entitled to an exemption from the federal tobacco excise tax (United States v.
 King Mountain Tobacco Co., Nos.
-14-36055 16-35607, 9th Cir., 2018 U.S. App.
-LEXIS 22369).
+14-36055, 16-35607, 9th Cir.).

 MIAMI — A Florida minor filed a class action suit in Florida federal court on Oct.
 10, alleging that a maker of an e-cigarette device engaged in false marketing and promotion of its products to minors in violation of the Florida Deceptive and Unfair Trade Practices Act (FDUPTA) (J.Y., et al. v.
 JUUL Labs, Inc., No. 18-14416, S.D.
 Fla.).